 Designated Schools and attendance area

-Yellow Busses only run in the attendance area of their school.
+The Yellow Bus will only run in the attendance area of their school.
 Information on attendance areas and designated schools is available on our School Boundaries page.

 To determine the distance to your designated school, please use the following link EDULOG WEB QUERY.
 Enter your address and select: CATH or FCTH (French Immersion) in the Program Field.
 In accordance with Alberta Education Regulations, the distance of a residence from a school or from a bus route is the shortest distance measured along a travelled road or public right of way between the school site or the bus route, as the case may be, and the nearest roadway access at the boundary of the quarter section or lot on which the student’s parent resides.